Sunday, June 22, 2014-Saturday, June 28, 2014

 Q: Is the staff support sufficient for my child?

 A: Camp is an exciting experience.
 Campers should be independent and need little help with daily activities, such as dressing and self-care.
 They should be able to participate in group activities with little redirection.
 Campers who are easily overstimulated, have difficulty being in close contact with others for 10-12 hours a day, and need to be separated from a group to calm down will have a difficult time keeping up with the pace of this residential camp.
 Campers need to be able to communicate their needs to staff through appropriate verbal means.

 Q: What will the campers’ residential experience be like?

 A: The campers stay at a dormitory on the Vanderbilt University campus.
 Only Camp staff, University staff, and campers have access to the dorm.
 Because the dorms are on an access card system, people have to get special permission in order to get an access card and get into the dorm.
 The dorms are two-story cottages, consisting of 10 rooms and 2 bathrooms.
 Five bedrooms and 1 bathroom are on the second floor, while the other 5 rooms and bathroom are on the first floor.
-There is a kitchen in the dorm where campers prepare breakfast every morning.
+There is a kitchen in each dorm where campers will prepare breakfast every morning.
 There are two counselors and up to 8 campers in each dorm.
 Bed linens and towels are provided to the campers.
 Campers will be expected to make their own bed and unpack their clothes on the first day of camp.
 Counselors and campers will establish shower and breakfast schedules and dorm rules on the first day of camp.
 Campers will be expected to respect the space and privacy of other campers in their dorm.

 Q: What are the expectations of campers/families?